NBA Rumors: Nikola Vucevic Hints At Plan To Re-Sign With Magic, ‘I Like Where We Are Going’

 — Brad Townsend (@townbrad) March 9, 2019

-Aside from Coach Steve Clifford, Nikola Vucevic said that he likes what he sees with their young players, including Aaron Gordon, Jonathan Isaac, and Mo Bamba.
+Aside from coach Steve Clifford, Nikola Vucevic said that he likes what he sees with their young players, including Aaron Gordon, Jonathan Isaac, and Mo Bamba.
 Vucevic believes that the Magic have some good pieces that could be “interesting for the future.”

 As of now, Nikola Vucevic is focused on helping the Magic end their six-year playoff drought in the 2018-19 NBA season.
 The Magic are currently in the No. 9 spot in the Eastern Conference, only one win behind the No. 8 seed Miami Heat.